Map a Git branch to an AccuRev stream

 Server name:port Specify the host name (or IP address) of the AccuRev Server that you wish to associate with this repository.
 If this is a new installation, and your GitCentric AccuRev Server also functions as a regular AccuRev Server, then you may have only one choice here.
 Other AccuRev Server can be added via the Servers tab (see Add an AccuRev server).
 Username Specify the special AccuRev user that you defined during installation to perform GitCentric automated operations.
 This should be an account that is a member of the group that is assigned to the ASSIGN_USER_PRIVILEGE setting in the acserver.cnf file of the AccuRev Server being mapped to this GitCentric branch.
 By convention, this account is often gcSyncUser, but it may be something different at your site.
 (See Basic architecture for more information.)
 Password Specify the password associated with the account specified in the previous field.

 - Click Save to test the AccuRev Server connection.

-Once you have created a valid AccuRev Server connection, you can create your branch-stream mappings for the repository as described in the following section, Map a Git Branch to an AccuRev Stream.
+Once you have created a valid AccuRev Server connection, you can create your branch-stream mappings for the repository as described in the following section.
 You can also take this opportunity to implement AccuRev change packages.
 This procedure is described in Change packages.